RayMick/cs7641-weka-jython/README.md

 Sample code for using jython with WEKA machine learning toolkit for supervised learning classifiers on the iris dataset.

+Requirements:
+java must be in path
+jython package should be installed.
+For example:  apt-get install jython

 To run on linux, execute the script supervised.sh

 For example: